Step Brothers (film)

 Step Brothers is a 2008 American comedy film directed by Adam McKay, produced by Jimmy Miller and Judd Apatow, and written by Will Ferrell and McKay from a story by Ferrell, McKay, and John C. Reilly.
-It follows Brennan (Ferrell) and Dale (Reilly), two grown men who are forced to live together as brothers after their single parents, with whom they still live, marry each other.
+It follows Brennan (Ferrell) and Dale (Reilly), two grown men who are forced to live together as stepbrothers after their single parents, with whom they still live, marry each other.
 Richard Jenkins, Mary Steenburgen, Adam Scott, and Kathryn Hahn also star.

-The film was released by Sony Pictures Releasing on July 25, 2008, two years after Talladega Nights: The Ballad of Ricky Bobby.
+The film was produced by Columbia Pictures, Relativity Media, The Apatow Company, Mosaic Media Group and Gary Sanchez Productions and released by Sony Pictures Releasing on July 25, 2008, two years after Talladega Nights: The Ballad of Ricky Bobby.
 Both films feature the same main actors, as well as the same producing and writing team.
 It grossed $128.1 million and received mixed reviews.
+It has since gained a cult following, garnering praise for its humor and the performances of Ferrell and Reilly.

 Plot

-39-year-old Brennan Huff and 40-year-old Dale Doback are immature adults still living at home.
-Brennan lives with his divorced mother, Nancy, and Dale lives with his widowed father, Robert.
-Robert and Nancy meet, fall in love, and marry, forcing Brennan and Dale to live together as step brothers.
-Brennan and Dale initially despise each other, and after Brennan defies Dale and touches Dale's drum set (once with his testicles), a violent brawl erupts between them.
+39-year-old Brennan Huff and 40-year old Dale Doback are immature adults still living with their respective parents.
+Brennan lives with his divorced mother, Nancy, while Dale lives with his widowed father, Robert.
+Robert and Nancy meet, fall in love, and marry, forcing Brennan and Dale to live together as stepbrothers.
+Brennan and Dale initially despise each other, and after Brennan defies Dale's orders not to touch his drum set, a brawl erupts between them.
 They are grounded with no television for a week and are ordered to find jobs within a month or be evicted.

 When Brennan's arrogant classist younger brother Derek, a successful helicopter leasing agent, visits with his family, he openly ridicules Dale and Brennan, and Dale punches him in the face.
-Brennan is awed that Dale stood up to Derek, while Derek's discontented wife Alice finds Dale's courage attractive and begins a sexual affair with him.
+Brennan is awed that Dale stood up to Derek, while Derek's discontented wife Alice finds Dale's courage arousing and begins a secret sexual affair with him.
 Brennan and Dale bond over their shared tastes and interests, particularly music.
-Robert, meanwhile, schedules several job interviews for them, but they perform poorly and then are bullied on their way home by school children.
-Robert and Nancy reveal that with Derek's help they plan to sell the house, retire and travel the world on Robert's sailboat.
-They also sign Brennan and Dale up for therapy and set up bank accounts for them to live off of until they find work.
-Brennan is attracted to his therapist, Denise, but the attraction is not mutual.
+Brennan had given up singing after Derek and his friends jeered his performance in a school musical, which is what also sparked their sibling rivalry.
+Robert, meanwhile, schedules several job interviews for Brennan and Dale but they perform poorly, and are beat up by schoolyard bullies on their way home.
+Robert and Nancy reveal that they plan to sell the house with Derek's help, retire, and travel the world on Robert's sailboat.
+They also sign Brennan and Dale up for therapy and open limited bank accounts for them until they find work.
+Brennan falls in love at first sight with his therapist, Denise, but it is unrequited and she maintains her professional distance.